k6ps/maisitikas-maze-solver/README.md

 1. Add unit test for preferring unexplored paths to explored ones.
 2. Add preference to directions that lead to central squares.
+3. Add preference to making no turn over turning left or right.
-3. Add detection of cycles and marking them as dead ends.
+4. Add detection of cycles and marking them as dead ends.